fieldtrip/website/faq/plotting/opacityrendering.md

     - /faq/opacityrendering/
 ---

-# I am getting strange artifacts in figures that use opacity

 The MATLAB OpenGL renderer is very buggy when using opacity.
 Sometimes parts of your axes system disappear or colors are not drawn correctly, etc. , and some of these issues are especially prevalent when saving your figures as vectorized images using postscript (e.g.: .eps).

 One option is to manually specify the renderer for your figure, e.g.,